"WORD OF GOD"

 2. A prompt and unquestioning Acceptance of and Submission to its Teachings

 When definitely ascertained, even when these teachings appear to us unreasonable or impossible.
 If this book is the "Word of God" how foolish to submit its teachings to the criticism of our finite reason.
-The little boy, who discredits his wise father's statements because to his infant mind they appear unreasonable, is not a philosopher but a fool.
+The little boy, who discredits his wise father's statements because of his infant mind they appear unreasonable, is not a philosopher but a fool.
 When we are once satisfied that the Bible is the "Word of God", it's clear teachings must be the end of all controversy and discussion.

 3. Absolute reliance upon all its Promises in all their length and breadth and depth and height.